 Business networking is a key activity for many successful businesses, be it online or face to face.
 By dedicating some regular time to networking with the local business community, it gives you the chance to build contacts, share experiences and ideas as well as learn something new to help your business and boost your own business profile.

 At Venture House we understand the benefits of networking … which is why we’ve created Donut Time, our free monthly networking event for small businesses!
-We allow plenty of time for you to talk with other businesses over coffee and donuts and also include a short Top Tips session designed to help improve your business as well as time to interact with other local businesses.
+The event is currently being held virtually and includes a short Top Tips session designed to help improve your business as well as time to interact with other local businesses.

-So come and join us at Donut Time on the 2nd Wednesday of the month, 10-11.30am.
+So come and join us at Donut Time on the 2nd Wednesday of the month, 10-11.30am on Zoom.
 No need to join and there’s no charge, we just ask that you book your space in advance as places are limited to 30 and the event is very popular!

 A few networking tips …